 The practice gave patients clear information to help them make informed choices.
-Patients confirmed that they did not feel rushed during their appointment and that staff listened to them.
-A number of patients commented that their dentist explained everything in so that they could understand and be able to make decisions about their treatment.
+Patients confirmed that they did not feel rushed during their appointment and that staff listened to them

 The dentists described the conversations they had with patients to satisfy themselves they understood their treatment options.
 This information was recorded in the patients' dental record.